bixb922/freezefs/README.md

 * Freeze the archive as frozen bytecode in a MicroPython image.
 Import the archive and it gets mounted as a read-only file system.
 The files continue to reside in the frozen image.
 * Freeze the compressed archive as frozen bytecode in a MicroPython image.
 Import the archive once to extract the file structure to the flash file system.
 The purpose is to aid initial deployment of read/write files.
 * Run a compressed .py archive with ```mpremote run```.
 The files get extracted to the microprocessor.
 This is a easy way to install many files at once, and it is quite fast.
 * Install a compressed .py archive with ```mpremote mip install``` and then import the file to extract all files.
 This aids in installing complete systems over-the-air (OTA).
-The file should be compiled with mpy-cross.
+The file should be compiled with mpy-cross, to get all the gain from compression.

 Overall, it simplifies deploying text and binary files, such as MicroPython code, html pages, json data files, etc.

-[TOC]

 ## Description
 freezefs  is a utility program that runs on a PC and converts an arbitrary folder, subfolder and file structure into a Python source file.
 The files can be compressed.
 The generated Python file can then be frozen as bytecode into a MicroPython image, installed with mip on a microcontroller.